neptunesoftware/accounting/README.md

 # Laravel (Eloquent) Accounting Package

-I am an accountant and a Laravel developer.
-I wrote this package to provide a simple drop-in trait to manage accruing balances for a given model.
+ this package provide a simple drop-in trait to manage accruing balances for a given model.
 It can also be used to create double entry based projects where you would want to credit one journal and debit another.

 ** This DOES allow you to keep line-item balances historical debits and credits on a per model object (user, account, whatever) basis